viur-framework/viur-docs/source/config.rst

 viur.logMissingTranslations
 ---------------------------
 Silently log missing translations during application run.
-If True, ViUR will log missing translations in the datastore.
+If ViUR encounters an missing translation, it logs it by creating an entry in the *viur-missing-translations* kind.

 viur.mainApp
 ------------
-Holds a reference to the pre-build application-instance that exists after ``server.run()`` was called. **May not be overridden!**
+Holds a reference to the pre-build application-instance that's created by ``server.run()``.
+**May not be overridden, reassigned or modified!**

 viur.maxPasswordLength
 ----------------------
 Defines a maximum password length.

-This prevents denial of service attacks using large inputs for pbkdf2.
+This prevents denial of service attacks through large inputs for pbkdf2.
 The value defaults to 512.

 viur.maxPostParamsCount
 -----------------------
 Upper limit of the amount of parameters accepted per request.
 Prevents Hash-Collision-Attacks.
 The value defaults to 250.

 viur.models
 -----------
-Holds a dictionary of all models. **May not be overridden!**
+Holds a dictionary of all models.
+**May not be overridden, reassigned or modified!**

 viur.noSSLCheckUrls
 -------------------
-Disable SSL checking for URL-prefixes.

-This is a list of URLs for which `viur.forceSSL`_ will be ignored.
-It defaults to ``["/_tasks*", "/ah/*"]``.

-Add an asterisk to mark that entry as a prefix (exact match otherwise).
+Disable the `viur.forceSSL`_ restriction for certain URLs (ie these URLs will be also accessible and served over unencrypted http).
+Add an asterisk to whitelist an entire prefix (exact match otherwise).

+It defaults to ``["/_tasks*", "/ah/*"]`` as the task-queue doesn't call using https.

 viur.requestPreprocessor
 ------------------------
-Definition of a request preprocessor.
+Attach a request preprocessor to the application.

-This allows the application to register a function that is called before the request gets routed.
-This function takes the original input path as parameter, and returns a different or rewritten path.

-The returned path with then be used by ViURs internal module handler logic.
+A preprocesser is a function receiving the original path from the URL requested and might rewrite it before its used by ViUR to determine which function in the application should be called.
+Can also be used to run custom code on each request before it's normally dispatched to your application.

 viur.salt
 ---------
 Default salt used for passwords.

-Don't change.
-It's deprecated and will be removed in a future version.
+**Don't change.
+It's deprecated and will be removed in a future version.**

 viur.searchValidChars
 ---------------------
 Characters valid for the internal search functionality (all other characters are ignored).
+If changed you must rebuild all search-indexes for skeletons that don't use the search api provided by the appengine (ie all skeletons where *searchIndex* is None)

 viur.security.contentSecurityPolicy